DaisyIpatzi/daisyipatzi.github.io/_posts/2023-05-13-statistical-worksheet-submissions.md

 | Other    | 60.0   | 45.6   |
 | Total    | 100.0  | 100.0  |

-**Analysis**
+* **Analysis**

-**Brand A**: More popular in Area 1 in relative terms (60.0%) compared to Area 2 (21.1%).
+* **Brand A:** More popular in Area 1 in relative terms (60.0%) compared to Area 2 (21.1%).
 This suggests that Brand A has a significantly stronger market presence or preference in Area 1.
-**Brand B**: More popular in Area 2, capturing a higher share of the total (33.3%) compared to Area 1 (24.3%).
+* **Brand B:** More popular in Area 2, capturing a higher share of the total (33.3%) compared to Area 1 (24.3%).
 This indicates that Brand B is more favored in Area 2.
-Other Brands: In Area 1, 'Other' brands dominate the preferences with 60.0% of respondents choosing brands outside of A and B. This suggests a diverse market with no single brand dominating.
+* **Other Brands:** In Area 1, 'Other' brands dominate the preferences with 60.0% of respondents choosing brands outside of A and B. This suggests a diverse market with no single brand dominating.
 In Area 2, while still significant, the preference for 'Other' brands is slightly less (45.6%) compared to Area 1.

-**Conclusion**
+* **Conclusion**

 The patterns in brand preference between Area 1 and Area 2 are distinctly different.
 Area 1 shows a high inclination towards 'Other' brands, indicating a diverse or fragmented market.
 Brand A, despite a smaller overall frequency, enjoys a relatively higher preference among those who chose among A, B, and Other.
 In contrast, Area 2 shows a more evenly distributed preference between the major brands and 'Other' brands, with a stronger presence of Brand B.